ljohnsto/First-Repository/README.md

 # First-Repository
-THis is a Rails App
+This is a Rails App